waveclaw/puppet-subscription_manager/README.md

 ## Examples

-Setup to and register one CentOS 6 client to a Katello or RHN Satellite 6 server
+Setup to and register one CentOS 6 client to a Katello server

 ```puppet
 class repo::subscription_manager {